boeschf/nccl-benchmark-on-alps-2025/readme.md

     │       ├── job-n-00256-N-0064.sh
     │       ├── job-n-00512-N-0128.sh
     │       ├── job-n-01024-N-0256.sh
-    │       ├── job-n-02048-N-0512.sh
-    │       └── postprocess.sh
+    │       └── job-n-02048-N-0512.sh
+    :

-After the jobs have finished, you can run the `postprocess.sh` script in the run subdirectory to generate a summary of the results which can the later be used to generate plots with the `plot_results.py` script.
+After the jobs have finished, you can run the `postprocess.sh` script in the top level directory to generate a summary of the results which can the later be used to generate plots with the `plot_results.py` script.
-Eventually, you will find the following files in the results directories:
+Eventually, you will find the following files and directories in the results directories:

-- standard output: `job-n-xxxxx-N-yyyy-zzzzzz.out`
+- job script: `job-n-xxxxx-N-yyyy.sh`
+- log files: `job-n-00004-N-0001-258875-logs`
+    - benchmark results: `bench.log`
-- `nccl` debug info: `job-n-xxxxx-N-yyyy-zzzzzz.nccl`
+    - nccl debug info: `nccl-debug`
-- benchmark result: `job-n-xxxxx-N-yyyy-zzzzzz.log`
+    - standard error: `std.err`
+    - standard output: `std.out`
 - benchmark result table: `job-n-xxxxx-N-yyyy.txt`
 - benchmark result table: `job-n-xxxxx-N-yyyy.csv`